JayJadonC/web-format-conversion/README.md

 I have built a website that includes a simple format conversion function.
 Everyone is welcome to contribute.

-Currently, the entire file conversion feature is not functioning properly.
+With the participation of DRAGON1573, there are now two versions, 1.0.1.1 and 1.0.1.2.
+In version 1.0.1.1, you need to edit the API key and API URL in the features to achieve the file conversion function; in version 1.0.1.2, it seems that you can run it directly.

 Here are some possible solutions to achieve this functionality.

 ## JavaScript Code (Frontend)